 It’s almost summertime and that means it’s time to get out the camping gear, fishing poles, and sun screen!
 There’s no better way to relax than to sit outside of the tent you just set up and breathe in.
-Whether you’re getting ready for a day trip or a week of hanging out with Mother Nature, sometimes it’s the process of getting there that can be the most mind numbing.
+Whether you’re getting ready for a day trip or a week of hanging out with Mother Nature, sometimes it’s the process of getting there that can be the most mind-numbing.
 Don’t get us wrong, road trips can be great, but sometimes you just want to skip the “are we there yet?”.
 So this year, if you’re interested in camping near home, we’ve got just what you need.

 Regardless of your summer plans, planning and research can take away from the fun.
-Which is why we wanted to help by making this list of 25 Best Campgrounds Within Two Hours of Houston, Texas just for you!
+This is why we wanted to help by making this list of 25 Best Campgrounds Within Two Hours of Houston, Texas for you!
 I’ll let you know ahead of time that a few are a little bit over two hours away but we stayed in the general area of the time limit.
 Now all you have to do is decide which amenities you want and what activities you want to participate in!

 PRO TIP: Hitting the road with your crew?
 You need this 5 port USB charger that takes care of people in the front and back.
 It’s awesome.